NethermindEth/sedge/README.md

 The entire process is interactive, although you can use the `-y` flag to run Sedge without prompts.

 Check all the options and flags with `sedge cli --help`.
-More instructions or guides about sedge's features will come soon!
+More instructions or guides about Sedge's features are coming soon!

-## 💥 How this all started?
+## 💥 Why did we start Sedge?

 As people who actively deployed validators way before The Merge, we know how hard it is to set up an Ethereum validator: